IBBY Honour list

 Anton and Piranha explores issues of friendship and fitting in with the lightest of humorous touches in a delightful translation.

-Honour List catalogues from recent years can be requested from the IBBY Secretariat.
+All Honour List catalogues can be downloaded from the IBBY website.

 IBBY Honour List on tour

-IBBY UK has organises a touring exhibition of the Honour List every two years to showcase the best in children’s publishing across the world.
+IBBY UK organises a touring exhibition of the Illustration section of the Honour List every two years to showcase the best in children’s publishing across the world.

 Read more about the IBBY Honour List on tour